 Narrator 1: Seppala studied his team.
-They needed rest.
-But, lives depended on him.
+He recognized that they all needed rest; however, lives depended on him.

-Seppala: (sigh) Okay, give me the serum.
+Seppala: (sigh) Okay, give me the serum and I'll leave immediately.

-Narrator 2: Seppala packed the serum safely and sped away.
-He hugged the coastline as long as he could.
+Narrator 2: Seppala packed the serum safely to protect it from freezing and sped away.
+He hugged the coastline with his team as long as he could.